natalia-data-web/natalia-data-web/README.md

-# Hi, I'm Natália 👋
+# Hi, I'm Natália!

-🎓 Computer Science student passionate about Data Analytics, AI Chatbots, and user behavior analysis.
+Computer Science student passionate about Data Analytics, AI Chatbots, and user behavior analysis.

-🌎 Fluent in English and Portuguese.
+Fluent in English and Portuguese.

-📊 Currently building projects focused on analytics, dashboards, and data storytelling.
+Currently building projects focused on analytics, dashboards, and data storytelling.

 ---

-# 🚀 About Me
+#  About Me

-- 🤖 Experience with AI chatbot platforms
+- Experience with AI chatbot platforms
-- 📈 Interested in Product Analytics & Data Analytics
+- Interested in Product Analytics & Data Analytics
-- 📊 Exploring Tableau, SQL, and Python
+- Exploring Tableau, SQL, and Python
-- 🧠 Passionate about transforming data into insights
+- Passionate about transforming data into insights
-- 🌱 Constantly learning and building
+- Constantly learning and building

 ---